shiftahoy/shiftahoy/README.md

 Shift Ahoy is a desktop employee scheduling system for small teams and multi-location businesses.
 It combines an Electron desktop app with a local Node/Express API and PostgreSQL database so owners and managers can build schedules, manage employees, review time-off requests, publish schedules, and monitor coverage health from one organized dashboard.

+## Latest UI and Request-Control Updates

+- Holiday dates and blocked dates can now be saved as one-time dates or yearly recurring dates.
+- Yearly recurring blocked dates are respected when employees submit time-off requests.
+- Create Owner Account, Login, and form validation errors now mark the affected fields with a red outline in both light mode and dark mode.
+- Employee password status now uses the same concise “Required” wording as the other required fields.
+- Settings now includes a matching Log Out action that clears the current session and returns the user to the blue login panel.

 ## Recent UX and Workflow Updates

 - Dashboard greeting now displays the user's full name instead of their username/login.